- Wood gluing questions

 - Insert the dowels into the holes.

-- Cut and sand off protruding dowels if they are too long for connection.
+- Cut and sand off protruding dowels if the lengths are too long for connection.

 - Glue the joints together like normal.